Size Guide All Tights

 |(Prominent bum and/or tum)|

 |(Small or flat bum and/or tum)|

-SIZING: Unlike other brands we vary the width as well as the length of our tights so they really fit.
+SIZING: Unlike other brands we vary the width, as well as the length of our tights and Chub Rub shorts so they really fit.
 Our tights come in 7 size variants, to fit dress sizes 4-36.
-Use our handy Size Guide to help you find the right choice for you - Size Guide.
+Use our handy Size Guide to help you find the right size for you - Size Guide.

-CONSTRUCTION: All our tights and shorts have a cotton gusset and stretch in 3 dimensions to allow for comfort sizing across the width of the thigh.
-They have a comfort Elastane waistband and flat seams which don’t sag and roll or leave marks on the body.
-This includes the sheer pantyhose but not the fishnets, obviously.
+CONSTRUCTION: Our tights and shorts have a cotton gusset and stretch in 3 dimensions allowing for comfort sizing across the width of the thigh.
+They feature a comfort Elastane waistband and flat seams that don’t sag and roll, or leave marks on the body.
+This includes our sheer pantyhose but not the fishnets.

-CARE: Always wash your Snags before you wear them the first time, to make sure there is no residual dye on them.
-Tights can get caught in the drum of a washing machine so always either hand wash them or else put them inside a pillow case or lingerie bag to protect them.
-Always squeeze dry, don’t tumble dry, and avoid direct heat because it degrades the stretch.
+CARE: Always wash your Snags before wearing them the first time, this ensures no residual dye is left on them.
+Always wash your tights with similar colours as they may run in the wash.
+Tights and shorts can get caught in the drum of a washing machine, so always either hand wash or put them inside a pillow case or lingerie bag to protect them.
+Always squeeze dry, don’t tumble dry, and avoid direct heat as it degrades the stretch.